imfd-stroemungsmechanik/introduction-into-cfd/index.md

 Notes and warnings contain useful additional information:

 > **Note**
+>
 > Useful information that users should know, even when skimming content.

 > **Tip**
+>
 > Helpful advice for doing things better or more easily.

 > **Caution**
+>
 > Advises about risks or negative outcomes of certain actions.

 ### Content of files and terminal output

-Content of files within the user guide are shown in a border with grey background and line numbers as shown below.
+Content of files within the user guide are shown in a border with grey background as shown below.
 The output of commands in the terminal are formatted similarly but without the line numbers.
 For example, the `blockMeshDict` inside the `system` folder within a OpenFAOM case would start with the following lines:

 ```
 /*--------------------------------*- C++ -*----------------------------------*\